SashaSuchkov/PythonCalculatorWithPrevResultAsArg/README.md

 The design and testing were on point, so everything was good in those phases.
 However, coding was off, since:
 1) I forgot how to use input operations in Python properly
 2) I didn't know about the library that Gemini AI ended up using in the input function
 3) I slightly deviated from the original design, and as a result, the output is now also handled by the main function, since it seems quite fine for me, and I don't really see why something so simple would be divided into a separate function, unless I wanted to do extreme OOP, but I didn't, and the input function would defeat the purpose of that already since it's relatively big.
 That is a serious misconsideration in the design phase.
+Also, I didn't plan out the exact input operations in the design phase, which is a critical issue in the design phase.

 Time at this point: 44 minutes (on time).